Grantlinkz/Grantlinkz/README.md

 ###

-<h2 align="left">About me</h2>
+<h2 align="left">About me 👩‍💻</h2>

 ###

-<p align="left">✨ Crafting Code, Debugging And Learning Since 2021💡<br>📚 I'm currently enrolled in the BSc Computer Science program at MIVA University<br>🎯 Goals: I'm dedicated to building web solutions that are both functional and beautiful.
+<p align="left">🔭 I’m working as Freelancer <br> ✨ Crafting Code, Debugging And Learning Since 2021💡<br>📚 I'm currently enrolled in the BSc Computer Science program at MIVA University<br>🎯 Goals: I'm dedicated to building web solutions that are both functional and beautiful.
 With a focus on clean code, intuitive design, and seamless user experiences, I strive to deliver results that surpass your expectations.<br>🎲 Fun fact: I'm fluent in three languages and love learning new ones.
 Coding and linguistics are my dual passions! 🌎💻</p>

 ###

-<h2 align="left">I Possess Proficient Coding Skills In The Following:</h2>
+<h2 align="left">I Possess Proficient Coding Skills In The Following 🤹:</h2>

 ###